tvdboom/ATOM/README.md

 	+ Y: array or pd.Series, optional if class is fitted
 	+ k: int or float, optional (default=0.9)
 		- if >= 1: number of features to select
-		- if < 1: fraction of features to select (for univariate test) or select features until cumulative importance reaches k (for RFS)
+		- if < 1: fraction of features to select
-	+ model: model to use for the RFS (not fitted).
+	+ model: model class, optional (default=None)
+	Model to use for the RFS (not fitted).
 None to use the univariate test.
+	+ frac_variance: float, optional (default=1)
-	+ frac_variance: remove features with constant instances in at least this fraction of the total
+	Remove features with constant instances in at least this fraction of the total.
+	+ max_correlation: float, optional (default=0.98)
-	+ max_correlation: minimum value of the Pearson correlation cofficient to identify correlated features
+	Minimum value of the Pearson correlation cofficient to identify correlated features.
 * **boxplot(figsize, filename=None)**
 Make a boxplot of the results of the cross validation.
-Only if class is fitted.
+Only after the class is fitted.
 	+ figsize, 2d-tuple, otional (default=dependent on # of models)
 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.